 - lowers the risk of having a heart attack.

 I hope you find this Pea Shoot Salad recipe and information helpful as well as easy to make and enjoy.
 If you have a half-empty jar of something in your refrigerator, let me know what it is and I’ll help you discover a new recipe to use it.
 Have a fantastic week.

 Your “recipe concierge,”

 Fresh Yellow Pea Shoot Salad with micro arugula, red radishes, zucchini, and hazelnut.
 This salad recipe has a tender texture, with a fresh spring pea taste and a peppery, nutty, mustardy undertone.
-All the ingredients for this salad, such as the yellow pea shoots, micro arugula, red radishes, zucchini, and hazelnuts, can all be found year-round in your local supermarket or farmer's market.
-The salad dressing is a Champagne Mustard Vinaigrette made with Greek EVOO, Cretan Honey, and Organic Honey Dijon Mustard.
+All the ingredients for this salad, such as the yellow pea shoots, micro arugula, red radishes, zucchini, and hazelnuts, can all be found year-round in your local supermarket or farmer’s market.
+The salad dressing is a Champagne Mustard Vinaigrette made with Greek EVOO, Orange Blossom Honey, and Organic Honey Dijon Mustard.

 - 1/2 cup hazelnuts

 - 2/4 teaSpoon Organic Honey Dijon Mustard Click to buy in our online shop

 - 2/4 teaSpoon Orange Blossom Honey Click to buy in our online shop

 - 2/4 teaSpoon minced shallot